8902 N Meridian St Ste 102

 Sinus Lift

-A sinus lift may be necessary for some patients to create enough supporting bone to allow implant placement.
-The surgeon can perform this procedure using local anesthesia, nitrous oxide, and oral sedation.
 During treatment, your oral surgeon exposes the bone adjacent to the sinus so he can make a small opening.
-Then they gently move the membrane lining to make room for bone grafting material.
-After they place the graft, the incision is closed with sutures.
-A sinus lift can sometimes be completed in conjunction with the implant procedure.
+Then they gently move the membrane lining to make room for new bone material.
+After they place the graft, they close the incision with sutures.
+The oral surgeon can complete a sinus lift in conjunction with the implant procedure.

 The Dental Implant Procedure at North Meridian Dental Excellence